 You know, are we looking into a so-called collusion with the Trump campaign in Russia?

-And the mandate turns out to be so broad, so widespread that you could you could talk about that it now it's legitimate to go into a 2005 tax case that it that literally was pulled out of mothballs for the judge, as the judge says, so that you can put the screws to Manafort for the purpose of making them sing or compose whatever story they want, meaning Mueller and his pit bull Weissman and the rest of them.
+It's legitimate to go into a 2005 tax case that literally was pulled out of mothballs for the judge, as the judge says, so that you can put the screws to Manafort for the purpose of making them sing or compose whatever story they want, meaning Mueller and his pit bull Weissman and the rest of them.

-And then he'll then he'll, as he sings and composes, they'll find something to prosecute Trump or impeach Trump over.
+And then he'll, then he'll, as he sings and composes, they'll find something to prosecute Trump or impeach Trump over.

-And that's that's it.
+And that's it.

-Remember, apparently Paul Manafort and his former partner, uh Gates, you know, they were saying they may not bring him in because apparently we're gonna see that a lot of the money wherever it went and wherever it stayed was with him.
+And the judge even said yesterday, the prosecution was saying, well, their main witness, remember, apparently Paul Manafort and his former partner Gates, you know, they were saying they may not bring him in because apparently we're going to see that a lot of the money, wherever it went and wherever it stayed, was with him.

 They have the power, the force of the government.

-But this is the third day in a row, this judge has tore them to shreds.
+But this is the third day in a row this judge has tore them to shreds.

 You can't prove a conspiracy without him.